12 Things You Need To Do When Your ZJ Stalls

 - Cam sensor (pickup coil) is not required to run.

 If it stops stalling, replace the sensor with Mopar or NTK parts.

 If the problem persists, now we have to get technical.
 I suggest you take the time to become proficient at using a multimeter.
 If you have a multimeter and know how to use it, check the things outlined in the list above the PCM photo in section #1, but you need to eliminate the basics (the dirty dozen) first.
 See this great instruction from Fluke

 on how to check your vehicle.
 I've been using a meter for a long time, and this is the simplest and most useful instruction I've seen.
 If you are uncertain about how to check something, do some Google searches (be sure to use the word "Jeep [engine type]), Jeep Forum searches (upper left hand corner), or reply to this post, and someone could advise you.

 When you've exhausted yourself and are about to pull your hair out (if you have any), you can do one of two things:

 1) Start a post

-with as a many facts as you can in regards to exactly when it stalls... accelerating, decelerating, up a hill, coasting, hitting a bump, completely at random, etc. What do the instruments do?
-What have you checked and how did you check it?
+with as many facts as you can in regards to exactly when it stalls... accelerating, decelerating, up a hill, coasting, hitting a bump, completely at random, etc. What do the instruments do?
+What have you checked, and how did you check it?
 What have you already done to try to fix it?

 The details (but not the story of your life) are important to get your Jeep running so you can resume your life.
 Here is a good synopsis